liapetrose/featuristic/README.md

 # 1. Clone the repo
 git clone https://github.com/sysmedlab/featuristic.git

+# 2. Make/Save any changes
+- Ensure that all dependencies are included in @import statements at the function top and are listed in the Imports (CRAN Dependency)/ Remotes (Github Dependency) fields of the DESCRIPTION file
+- Recompile the package by executing the 'package_management/package_update.sh' script (Note: Prior to compilation all dependencies need to be (manually) installed)
+- Confirm that the compilation was successful by checking the 'package_management/package_update.Rout' file and the 'function_overview.csv'

 # 2. Create a new branch
 git checkout -b [branch name]

 # 3. Push all changes to the branch (assuming all changes have been committed)
 git push origin [branch name]

+* Note: Please see the contribution guide prior to committing any changes: 'package_management/contribution_guide.txt'

 # 4. Test by installing from the branch
 library(devtools)